satyamkumar46/top-courses/README.md

 # What you learn from this project -
+* HTML,CSS,JS
-uses of react basic hook (usestate,useEffect)
+* uses of react basic hook (usestate,useEffect)
--> UseState - this is react hook used for store something -> UseEffect - this also react hook used for fetch data from api and anyChanges (update,delete) happen in webpage , this is repsonsible
+* UseState - this is react hook used for store something
+*  UseEffect - this also react hook used for fetch data from api and anyChanges (update,delete) happen in webpage , this is repsonsible

 # ScreenShot 🎥